almossawi/badarguments/extras/content/posts/main/index.md

 "Rabbits **Drawn to** Beach and **Into** Center of Conflict"

+A columnist writing for that same paper shares a post that reads

+"Our final wrap on today's events, **which left** 20 missing"

 A tell-all memoir chronicling the life of a First Lady's personal friend includes the line

 "I’d **found myself** planning the most divisive inauguration in history."